 Tourist attractions São Paulo

-The largest Portuguese-speaking city on earth, São Paulo is also the most populous urban center in Brazil.
+The largest Portuguese-speaking city on earth, São Paulo is also the most populous urban centre in Brazil.
 Although it might not possess the title of ‘capital’, São Paulo is a major economic and financial hub.
 Sometimes overshadowed by the party reputation of Rio or the beach vibes of Salvador, São Paulo is actually a fascinating place to explore.
 Characterised by a towering cityscape of skyscrapers, the city is home to a diverse population of around 20 million Paulistanos.

 If you travel to São Paulo, the sheer size of the city can seem intimidating at first, and the truth is that it would take a lifetime to experience everything this mammoth metropolis has to offer.
 Try to see this as a positive thing, as no matter your interests, São Paulo has something for everyone.